sensu/sensu-docs/content/sensu-core/2.0/reference/silencing.md

 where the originating entities’ subscriptions match the subscription specified in the entry will be marked as silenced, regardless of the check name.

+## New and improved silencing

+Silencing no longer determines whether an event will be handled or not, it simply mutates the event by setting the [`silenced` attribute][1], so it can be handled accordingly.

 ## Silencing specification

 ### Silenced entry ID